 Official online entries must be completed in their entirety.
 Studio owners/directors must check the release clause at checkout.
 ENTRIES MUST BE received in our office 30 days prior to the event date.
 Entries will be accepted on a first-come, first-serve basis and will be limited to the amount of performance time available.
 A late fee will be applied after the deadline date, if you have not completely checked out, including payment; please refer to “FEES” Page on STUDIO CONSOLE.
 No entries are considered "registered" until paid in full, nor will any entries be processed without full payment.
 Only Visa, Master Card, or EFT Debit transactions will be accepted.
 The deadline for category/competition changes is 2 weeks prior to the event date.
 No changes will be accepted after this date.
 AMP reserves the right to add additional competition days or move the competition location due to unforeseen circumstances.
 AMP also reserves the right to cancel any event that does not meet the minimal number of acceptable entries.
 In the event this should occur, all entry fees will be refunded.
 There will be NO refunds on entries after the minimum numbers of entries have been received and the competition has been confirmed.
 Admission is free and the general public is welcomed.
 Doors will open exactly 30 minutes prior to the first performance time.
 NO VIDEO, DSLR CAMERAS OR FLASH PHOTOGRAPHY- A friendly reminder that flash photography and video recording is not permitted.
 Still photographs are permitted without the flash, for the safety of your students.
 Please pass this information along to your students, parents, and families.
 This is done to protect the rights of the choreographer, to protect the children’s safety and to make it possible for AMP to offer a full photo and video service.
 Failure to comply with this rule may result in confiscation of the recordings and/or photographs, and disqualification.
 It is the responsibility of the studio owner/director to inform their students and parents of the NO Photo/Video rule.
 No food, drinks or smoking is allowed in the competition performance area or inside the contracted venue.
 All participating teachers, dancers and spectators are expected to display good sportsmanship.
+No student may compete under two or more studios.
 Failure to comply could result in immediate disqualification and loss of privileges to participate in future AMP Competitions.

 Categories: Solos (limit of 2 per dancer), Duet/Trios (duets and trios will compete against each other), Small Group (4-9 performers), Large Group (10-17 performers), Super Line (18-24 performers), Production (25 or more performers).